AutoCAD tutorial for beginners 2023 – 30 Minutes All Features!

 Lines

-1. Click on the Line command on the Home tab or type “LINE” in the command line and press Enter.
+1. You will first click on the Line command on the Home tab.
+Or you need to type LINE in the command line and press Enter.

-2. Specify the starting point of the line by clicking anywhere in the drawing area or entering precise coordinates.
+2. So now, you will specify the starting point of the line by clicking anywhere in the drawing area.

-3. Specify the endpoint of the line by clicking or entering coordinates.
+3. Also, you can specify the endpoint of the line by clicking or entering coordinates.

 Circles